KenKundert/inform/doc/user.rst

     ...     e.report(template="'{}' ist nicht definiert.")
     myprog error: 'alfa' ist nicht definiert.

-You can catch an :class:`inform.Error` exception and then reraise it after modifying its named arguments using :meth:`inform.Error.reraise()`.
+You can catch an :class:`Error` exception and then reraise it after modifying its named arguments using :meth:`Error.reraise()`.
 This is helpful when all the information needed for the error message is not available where the initial exception is detected.
 Typically new culprits or codicils are added.
 For example, in the following the filename is added to the exception